mlaroy/mikelaroy.ca/src/posts/wordpress-blocks-advanced-custom-fields.md

 ## Enter ACF Pro

 The Pro version of Advanced Custom Fields provides a [solution to this problem](https://www.advancedcustomfields.com/resources/blocks/).
 By providing a PHP solution to block creation, a developer already familiar with ACF can efficiently create new custom blocks without writing any JavaScript.
-In a similar way he might register a new custom post type, the developer can leverage some new ACF function to register new blocks, with all of the requisite configuration options.
+In a similar way to registering a new custom post type, the developer can leverage some new ACF function to register new blocks, with all of the requisite configuration options.

 Further, he can use the familiar `get_field()` and similar familiar functions that ACF provides for fetching data from a custom field.

-In addition, it follows the Block Editor convention of saving the content to the WordPress "content" area, rather than saving the custom fields content as post meta like in _traditional_ ACF fashion.
+In addition, it follows the Block Editor convention of saving the content to the WordPress "content" area, rather than saving the custom fields content as post meta like in traditional ACF fashion.
 In this way, custom blocks can be combined with default blocks, or blocks provided by a plugin, to achieve a high level of complexity with a huge amount of flexibility.

 ## Block Development in Practice: Roots Sage